bram209/typed-react-router/README.md

   );
 }
 ```
-You can always still use `react-router` as you might seem fit.
+You can always still use `react-router` directly as you might seem fit.